CyberLemonade/Flappy-Bird-AI/README.md

 double fitness in Bird class stores and updates the fitness
 # Game
 Experiment with the pipe width and gap from the Game class, and speed from Wall class
+# Play
+Play the game yourself by changing boolean playable in Simulator class to true